bururaru/stop_kickrani_jetsonnano/readme.md

 # 킥라니 멈춰!

-This is the repository that contain the code run on the **jetson nano** to detect E-scooter rider on the road with **YOLOv5 object detection**.
+This is a repository that contains the code run on the **jetson nano** to detect E-scooter riders on the road with **YOLOv5 object detection**.